kubernetes/website/content/en/docs/concepts/containers/_index.md

 <!-- overview -->

-Note that "container" is an overloaded term.
+The word _container_ is an overloaded term.
 Whenever you use the word, check whether your audience uses the same definition.

 Each container that you run is repeatable; the standardization from having dependencies included means that you get the same behavior wherever you